UCN source at PULSTAR reactor

 We are in the final commissioning stages of bringing the NC State source online and estimate that the source will provide a useful UCN density of at least 30 UCN/cc/MW.
 Such density would be sufficient to support stand-alone physics experiments, development of UCN experiments that ultimately will run at more intensive UCN sources to accelerate the path to physics results, and to provide unique student access for educational purposes.
 In addition, the flexibility in our source design allows us to clarify questions related to the physics of UCN production in SD2.

 In the Fall of 2024, we completed the upgrade of the DAQ and programmable logic controller for the He liquefier which is dedicated to the operation of the UCN source.
-The slow data acquisition system of the source has been updated, a new custom built low-noise power supplies constructed and utilized for the cryostat heaters, and the source itself migrated into its final position for the operation of the UCN source.
+The slow data acquisition system of the source has been updated, a new custom built low-noise power supplies constructed and utilized for the cryostat heaters.
 At present, we are in the process of developing and testing new control software.
 Our next step is to commission the system using heaters in the LHe transfer line and mock cryostat cooling loops to simulate realistic cryostat heat loads and facilitate temperature and flow modes favorable for the perfect crystal growth.

 Initial source UCN commissioning tests will utilize a simple geometry to characterize the total UCN flux.
 We will utilize an existing 3He UCN detector and we plan to fabricate a scintillation UCN detector using the current LANL design.
 This test will require completion of the UCN exit port design (including a UCN detector) and the associated fabrication.
 After installation of the source into the reactor biological shielding, we will proceed with UCN production.
 The plan is to test the UCN production rate first without methane and then with methane at different temperatures to determine the optimum methane temperature for UCN production.
 The second test will be to study the effect of the deuterium crystal quality and shape on the UCN extraction probability using our knowledge of how to make different shapes and quality of crystals.

 One unique feature of our source is the ability to change the solid methane temperature across a wide range.
 Theoretically, matching the maximum should be when the deuterium phonon spectrum is be around 40~K to 50~K. Scanning the methane temperatures from 30~K to 60~K may shed light on the energy dependence of the UCN production cross section, where the main question is how noticeable is the contribution from cold neutrons with energies above 7 meV.
-Different conclusions are drawn in ref. ~\cite{PSI_2007cold,frei2011understanding,bison2023characterization}.
-There is also an interesting fact that a significant gain was predicted for UCN production at the Mainz University source using methane below 22 K, but the experiment showed only a slight increase of 30% as compared to the no pre-moderator measurement.
+An interesting fact is that a significant gain was predicted for UCN production at the Mainz University source using methane below 22 K, but the experiment showed only a slight increase of 30% as compared to the no pre-moderator measurement.
 The prediction was performed using a UCN cross section model that ignores >10 meV neutron contributions and solid methane at 20 K. The reason is not yet clear, but it could be an indicator that the 20 K spectrum is too cold for deuterium and that a considerable contribution comes from energies above 7 meV.